 Program Highlights:

-• Finish Fast: Get certified in as little as 2 months, compared to traditional programs that can take up to 2 years.
+- Finish Fast: You could get certified in as little as 2 months, compared to traditional programs that can take up to 2 years.

-• Trusted Education Partner: Program is in partnership with Auburn University, a 150-year-old accredited nonprofit university.
+- Trusted Education Partner: The program is in partnership with Auburn University, a 150-year-old accredited nonprofit university.

-• Hands-On Experience Included: Gain real-world experience through a volunteer externship at one of our partner locations.
+- Hands-On Experience Included: Gain real-world experience through a volunteer externship opportunity at one of our partner locations.
 Complete the required blood draws for certification!

 Why Choose Phlebotomy?

-• Growing Demand: The field is expected to grow 24% from 2018 to 2028, far outpacing the average for other occupations.
+- Growing Demand: The field is expected to grow 24% from 2018 to 2028, far outpacing the average for other occupations (According to recent data from the BLS http://bls.gov).

 Embark on an exciting and rewarding career in healthcare with Preppy’s online certification program!